 Olin recognizes that there is a direct relationship between one’s well-being, learning and regular exercise.
 In order to support these relationships Olin has established a variety of programs and resources that are intended to promote short-term and long-term opportunities for staying physically active.

 In the lower level of East Hall, we have a small gym for all students.
 East Hall has a gym with several cardio machines and a weight machine that has upper and lower body exercises in addition to free weights.
 Across from the gym we have our recreation equipment room home to the Bike Share, Unicycle Collection, Punching Bag area, and a ton of outdoor recreation equipment.

 Club Sports and Competitive Teams

 Olin has two competitive sports teams, the Olin Soccer team and the Olin Ultimate team.
-These teams are coached with regular practices, tournaments and games.
-The soccer and ultimate teams field men’s, women’s and co-ed teams, depending on student interest and participation.
-In addition Olin students regularly participate in certain Babson and Wellesley club teams, including Babson’s rugby team.
+These teams have regular practices, tournaments and games.
+In addition, Olin students regularly participate in certain Babson and Wellesley club teams, including Babson’s rugby team.
 Olin runners regularly participate in training runs and races including the Boston Marathon.